skopp/msgboy/README.markdown

 * Show a "Path 2.0" clock to indicate some kind of time scale.
 * Run continuous testing before running Rake tasks.
 * Add the ability for a 3rd party site to ask for the list of subscriptions for a user who uses the msgboy.
 We want to use a system that would protect the users from having _all_ their subscriptions stolen.
 A solution would be to ask for subscriptions on a given domain, for example.
-* Improve the relevance algorithm by adding the keywords based filtering (Bayes).
+* Improve the relevance algorithm by adding the keywords based filtering (Bayes), domain based filtering, as well as the previous relevance (and not just the states)
 * Integrate with Chartbeat
 * More plugins for websites that have some kind of subscription scheme.
 * Keyboard navigation for the dashboard and notifications.
 * Check safari bookmarks so that they're not taken into account...
 * Improve dashboards by deleting content at the top when scrolling down.
 It does also mean that we need to load more when scrolling up.
 Thanks [Dodo](https://github.com/dodo) for the idea.
 * Check Memory usage and fix it.
 Don't ask, it's _always_ too high.
-* Add domain-based filtering for relevance.
 * Show screenshot for large boxes if there is no image at all.
 * Adding a bookmarklet (if the user wants to in the settings, to subscribe, and to add 3rd party content to msgboy)
 * Checking a feed status's upon notif and taking it into account so that even non immediate deletes from superfeedr are still being taken into account on the user's end.